When It Comes to Performance Issues, Know How to Give Feedback

 Ask for Feedback

-As you engage the employee in dialog, one of the best ways to clarify the issue is to ask the employee some open-ended questions that will better help you understand the situation from their perspective.
-In general, the more certain you are about the issue, the more you should use close-ended questions; the less certain you are, the more you should ask open-ended questions to draw out facts and meaning.
+As you engage the employee in a dialogue, one of the best ways to clarify the issue is to ask the employee some open-ended questions that will help you better understand the situation from their perspective.
+In general, the more certain you are about the issue, the more you should use closed-ended questions; the less certain you are, the more you should ask open-ended questions to draw out facts and meaning.

 Lead Toward a Solution